WMYM-Experimental/JssCrud/README.md

 - Responsive Design
 - Frontend Animations

-And a lot of things more.
+And a lot of things more...